liorsve/valkey-sandbox/README.md

 - **Leaderboard**: Observe Valkey handling real-time data updates and ranking computations powered by live code execution.
 - **Task Manager**: Visualize and interact with task scheduling and execution using Valkey's queue management, seeing firsthand how the underlying code operates.

+## 🎯 Challenge Yourself

+Enhance your skills with weekly challenges, coding quizzes, and a variety of problems designed to test and improve your proficiency while having fun.

+- **Coding Challenges**: Solve practical programming problems using Glide with Valkey.
+Challenges range from easy to hard, and you can write and test your code directly in the browser using Python, JavaScript, or Java.
+- **Quizzes**: Test your knowledge with multiple-choice questions.
+Get instant feedback and links to relevant resources.
+- **Weekly Special Challenge**: Tackle a new, complex challenge every week.
+Submit your solution in your preferred language and receive feedback at the end of the week, along with the correct answer.

+This feature allows you to:

+- **Run Tests**: Instantly test your code submissions and see the results.
+- **Select Programming Language**: Choose between Python, JavaScript, and Java for coding challenges.
+- **Accumulate Scores**:
+  - **Quizzes**: 1 point per correct answer.
+  - **Easy Coding Challenges**: 3 points.
+  - **Medium Coding Challenges**: 5 points.
+  - **Hard Coding Challenges**: 8 points.
+  - **Weekly Challenges**: 30 points.
+- **Weekly Streaks**: Earn a 10% bonus on weekly challenges for each consecutive week you participate.

+With a competitive scoring system and engaging challenges, you can improve your Valkey and Glide skills while having fun.

 ## 🛠️ Prerequisites

 - **Docker and Docker Compose**